pebreo/pebreo.github.io/endgame/DREAM-BIG.md

 Finally, true leadership goes beyond words.
 Whether it's advocating for societal change, practicing healthy relationships in a changing world, or promoting responsible AI development, leading by example is the most powerful way to inspire others and build a better future together.

 # book tldr
-life: adopt antifragile mindset. understand consciousness & intelligence.
+life: adopt antifragile mindset. understand consciousness & intelligence. upgrade to near-free human-aligned AI that is completelty explainable & understandable.

 love: destigmatize polyamory & enm